 Performance MS-LS1-6 Expectation Construct a scientific exp lanation based on evidence for the role of photosynthesis n the cycling of matter and flow of energ y into and out of organisms.
 Dimensions Constructing Explanations and LS1.C: Organization for Matter and Energy Flow in Organisms Energy and Matter Designing Solutions Construct a scientific explanation based on valid and reliable evidence obtained from sources (including the students' own experiments) and the Plants, algae (including phytoplankton), and many microorganisms use the energy from light to make sugars (food) from carbon dioxide from the atmosphere and water through the process of photosynthesis, which also releases oxygen.
 These sugars can be used immediately or stored for growth or later use.
 PS3.D: Energy in Chemical Processes and Everyday Life Within a natural system, the transfer of energy drives the motion and/or cycling of matter. assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future. • The chemical reaction by which plants produce complex food molecules (sugars) requires an energy input (i.e., from sunlight) to occur.
 In this reaction, carbon dioxide and water combine to form carbon-based organic molecules and release oxygen (secondary).
-Clarifications and Content Limits Students are able Content Limits Assessment does Assessment does acing movement of matter and flow of energy.
-To identify relationships between dependent and indeperent and indeperent and indeperent and indeperent and indeperent and include the biochemical mechanisms of photosynthes not include the carbon cycle or nitrogen fixation.
-The energy of the property of the independent and independent Science Vocabulary Students are Expected to Know organic, phytoplankton, p r, product, transformation, conservation, convert, decomporoducer, reaction, carbon, carbon dioxide, chemical proceent, moisture, structure, organic matter, stimulus, tissue, h ss, chemical Science Vocabulary Students are Not Expected to Know Biomass, biological molecule, compound, flow of matter, hydrocarbon, net transfer, photosynthesizing organism, carbon cycle, efficient, excitatory molecule, molecular synthesis, organic compound synthesis, stomata Phenomena Context/ Phenomena Some example phenomena for MS-LS1-6: A plant is kept in a clear, closed container that allows sunlight to pass through.
+Clarifications and Content Limits Clarification Statements Emphasis is on tracing movement of matter and flow of energy.
+Students are able to identify relationships between dependent and independent variables.
+Content Limits Assessment does not include the biochemical mechanisms of photosynthesis.
+Assessment does not include the carbon cycle or nitrogen fixation.
+Students do not need to know: how to balance chemical equations.
+Science Vocabulary Students are Expected to Know Glucose, algae, consumer, product, transformation, conservation, convert, decomposer, aquatic, organic, phytoplankton, producer, reaction, carbon, carbon dioxide, chemical process, chemical reaction, molecule, nutrient, moisture, structure, organic matter, stimulus, tissue, hydrogen ss, chemical Science Vocabulary Students are Not Expected to Know Biomass, biological molecule, compound, flow of matter, hydrocarbon, net transfer, photosynthesizing organism, carbon cycle, efficient, excitatory molecule, molecular synthesis, organic compound synthesis, stomata Phenomena Context/ Phenomena Some example phenomena for MS-LS1-6: A plant is kept in a clear, closed container that allows sunlight to pass through.
 After one week, the plant is dead.
 A mouse kept alone in the same container also dies.
 However, a plant and mouse kept together in the same container after one week are alive.
 The plant Elodea releases bubbles at an increased rate when an aquatic animal is added to the same aquarium.